 Similar to the example above, there was some hesitation for our client to sue his own sister - but we were able to explain the process and have him and his sister understand the benefit the personal injury lawsuit would have for our client and his ability to recover, and we explained what that would actually mean for his sister, too.

 At the end of the day, there was a large benefit to our client filing a personal injury lawsuit against his sister for the dog bite attack, and no real “cost” to his sister.
-Both our client and his sister supported the lawsuit so that our client could get what he was entitled in order to recover.
+Both our client and his sister supported the lawsuit so that our client could get what he was entitled to in order to recover.

-Dog bite injuries can vary in severity and include scarring, disfigurement, infections, rabies exposure, damages to nerves and tendons, and even mental-health related consequences such as post-traumatic stress disorder.
+Dog bite injuries can vary in severity and include scarring, disfigurement, infections, rabies exposure, damages to nerves and tendons, and even mental-health-related consequences such as post-traumatic stress disorder.

 If you’ve been injured by a dog bite in Massachusetts, we recommend consulting an injury attorney.
 Sometimes it can feel very personal if it was a friend’s dog or a family member’s dog, but most of the time once people understand how personal injury lawsuits work, both parties actually advocate for the lawsuit.